zutrinken/wp-members/README.md

 # How To

-* Every member has to be set up as aseperated custom post under members
+* Every member has to be set up as a seperated custom post under members
 * on a static page you can call a grid of all members by using the shortcode ````[members]````.

 # Order By